Alexandra Viney: Personal

+Viney is part of the LGBTQ+ community.

 Rowing

 Viney was a promising young rower throughout her high school years at Launceston Grammar.
 In May 2018, it was suggested that she take up para rowing and in November 2018 sat in a boat for the first time.
 In May 2019, she debuted for Australia at the Gavirate International Para Regatta placing second in the PR3 Mix 4+ and fourth place at her first 2019 World Rowing Championships.

 At the 2020 Summer Paralympics, Viney was a member of the PR3 Mix 4+ consisting of Tom Birtwhistle, James Talbot, Nikki Ayers and herself.
 Their cox was Renae Domaschenz.
 They qualified for the final after winning their Repechage with time of 7:06.98 but came fourth in the final and failed to win a medal.